 If you specify the setting so that the directory structure at the time when a migration was performed is re-created, a read-only directory named .history will be created under the shared directory of the file system.
 Under the .history directory, a directory that indicates the date and time when the migration was performed will be created (past version directory).
-Attribute information of this directory, such as directory type and update time and date, is restored from the information of the shared directory, data is recalled from the HCP system, and then the client can view the data at the time when the migration was performed.
+Attribute information of this directory, such as directory type and update time and date, is restored from the information of the shared directory when migration was performed.
+If a client accesses a file in the directory, data is recalled from the HCP system, and then the client can view the data at the time when the migration was performed.
 Only the data of the accessed file is recalled and the recalled data will be deleted when the file is closed, thereby minimizing file system usage.